 One last common question: is A2 milk organic?

 A2 milk is not necessarily organic, non-GMO, or grass-fed, though it could be.
 You will have to check with the farm it comes from.

 A2 milk comes from cows with A2/A2 genetics that naturally produce only beta-casein A2 in their milk.
 But these cows could be fed any type of diet that milk cows are normally fed: organic or inorganic, GMO-free or not, grass or grain.

-Heart disease and diabetes afflict and kill enormous numbers of Americans today.
+Heart disease and diabetes afflict enormous numbers of Americans today.
 SIDS, autism, and schizophrenia are no less serious for people who deal with them.
 What if the type of milk you drink could help?

 Think of all the money we spend on special creams, face wash, and medications for skin issues like eczema and acne!
 What if clearer skin was as simple as switching milk, like it was for us?